ordercloud-api/angular-buyer/src/app/README.md

 ### Global application styles

+By default, we include [Ambient](http://ionlyseespots.github.io/ambient-design/index.html) which is an internally developed design framework that makes use of HTML5 elements & CSS3 attributes to layout the document outline.

 Within the `src/app/` directory we included a `global.less` and `variables.less` file.
 These should be utilized for application wide LESS variables and mixins.
 Each component within `src/app` will have a corresponding `less/` directory with a similar structure.